anka02/team_saga/README.md

 On your localhost:

 1. Please create and activate a virtual environment on your preferred location, e.g. using Anaconda `conda create --name myenv python=3.8`, WINDOWS: `activate myenv`, LINUX and MacOS `conda activate myenv`.
-2. Install the required packages by `$ pip install -r requirements.txt` on your virtual environment.
+2. Install the required packages by `$ pip install -r requirements-docker.txt` on your virtual environment.
 The installation of Rasa X UI could be proceeded just maually.
 Please run in terminal: `pip3 install rasa-x --extra-index-url https://pypi.rasa.com/simple`.
 Make sure you also have `jupyter-notebook` installed on your virtual environment in case you want to run any of the notebooks, e.g. for further training.
 3. Clone the repository.
 Download t5-checkpoint to nlg/checkpoints/ .
 You can find a selection of saved checkpoints from https://drive.google.com/drive/folders/1q2hrzzbo058B4c3NSG9bw5OwhA6P30Ig?usp=sharing (e.g. `freeze_encoder_epoch=4.ckpt`).
 4. Setup Rasa: